-Math fights.
-Educational and methodical material on the topic: Mathematical battle
+Mathematical battles.
+Educational and methodological material on the topic: Mathematical combat

-Goals: develop an interest in mathematics, logic and ingenuity, the ability to prove and explain; communicative competence.
+Goals: develop interest in mathematics, logic and ingenuity, the ability to prove and explain; communicative competence.

-tasks for mathematical combat are recorded on album sheets in three copies: for teams and for the teacher.
+tasks for mathematical combat are written down on album sheets in triplicate: for the teams and the teacher.

 • Two teams participate in a mathematical battle.
 Each team has a captain, who is determined by the team before the start of the battle.
-The fight consists of two stages.
+The battle consists of two stages.
 The first stage is solving problems, the second is the battle itself.
-During the first stage, problem solving can be done jointly by the whole team.
+During the first stage, problem solving can occur jointly with the whole team.
 Remember that none of the participants in the battle can go to the board more than twice.
-Therefore, a participant who has solved many problems that have not been solved by others must, during the first stage, tell his teammates about his solutions.
+Therefore, a participant who has solved many problems that others have not solved must, during the first stage, tell his teammates the solutions he received.

-• The second stage begins with the competition of captains.
+• The second stage begins with a captain's competition.
 By decision of the team, any member of the team can participate in the competition instead of the captain.
-The winning team decides which team makes the first challenge.
-This, like all other team decisions, is announced by the captain.
+The winning team decides which team makes the first call.
+This, as well as all other decisions of the team, is announced by the captain.

-A super blitz is held on three questions, the captain who scores two or three points wins.
-A point can be earned by the captain by answering the question correctly.
-The first person to answer is the one who quickly raises the signal card (prepared in advance) or his hand.
+A super-blitz is held on three questions, the captain who scores two or three points wins.
+The captain can earn a point by answering the question correctly.
+The first person to answer is the one who raises the signal card (prepared in advance) or hand faster.

-• Hares are sawing logs.
+• Hares are sawing a log.
 They made 10 cuts, how many logs did they get?

 • How much earth is in a hole 2 m deep, 2 m wide, 2 m long?